idriss-crypto/ts-library/readme.md

 ```
 This resolves to MultiSendToHashTransactionReceipt object, which gives info about the transaction that was performed and if SendToHash smart contract was used, it returns list of claim passwords & claim links for the users

-Direct use of the smart contract multicall function is illadvised, as there are many transformations for multicall to work
+Direct use of the smart contract multicall function is ill-advised, as there are many transformations for multicall to work

 ## 4. Registering IDriss Names Inside Your Project